pri-avhad/Practice/MCQs.md

   <li>ALTER TABLE 'table name' INSERT 'column name'</li>
 </ol>

-Answer: A
-You can refer to: https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/
+Answer: A <br/>You can refer to: https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/

 # All MCQS